saumyatrivedi14/Traffic_Sign_Classifier_P2/writeup.md

 | 0.00	      			| Keep right (38)				 				|
 | 0.00				    | End of no passing (41)  							|

-For the Second image, the model is relatively sure that this is a 'Priority Road' sign (probability of 1.0).
+For the Second image, the model is kind of unsure that this is a 'Speed limit (30km/h)' sign (probability of 0.36).
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|